Cameroonians express shock and anger after AFCON stampede | DW | 25.01.2022

 Another man told AFP that the entrance to the stadium was "complete chaos" as fans without tickets tried to find a way inside.

-The Ministry of Public Health said victims were "immediately transported" away from the scene, but "heavy road traffic slowed down the transport."
+The Public Health Ministry said victims were "immediately transported" away from the scene, but "heavy road traffic slowed down the transport."

 Witnesses also said children were among those caught up in the crush.